erictt/docker4dev/README.md

 ## Description

 This repository is used to set up a local development environment with docker.
+Support Python, Nodejs and PHP.

 ### Directory Structure

   ```
   data/
       conf/
-      elasticsearch/
+      demos/ # includes PHP, Python and Nodejs demos for first launch
       logs/ # keep most of the logs out of the containers
       scripts/ # store all of the scripts files here will be able to accessed from all containers
   services/